Section 1. Purpose and findings.

 (iv) shall not require or allow cannabis establishments to identify consumers who cannabis is distributed to.

-(10) Employment and training requirements, including requiring that each cannabis establishment create an identification badge for each employee or agent and training on checking photo identifications.
+(8) Employment requirements, including requiring that each cannabis establishment agent be issued an identification badge by either the department or their employer.
 These requirements may not disqualify applicants solely for cannabis offenses prior to the effective date of this act;

-(12) Requirements for cannabis and cannabis products sold or distributed by a cannabis establishment, including prohibiting any misleading labeling and requiring cannabis product labels to include the following:
+(11) Requirements for cannabis and cannabis products sold or distributed by a cannabis establishment, including prohibiting any misleading labeling.
+The rules must require product labels to include the following:

 (i) The length of time it typically takes for the product to take effect;

-(ii) A disclosure of ingredients and possible allergens;
+(ii) A disclosure of ingredients and possible allergens, if the cannabis product is a food-based product; and

-(iv) Requiring opaque, child-resistant packaging, which must be designed or constructed to be significantly difficult for children under five years of age to open and not difficult for normal adults to use properly as defined by 16 C.F.R.
-1700.20 (1995); and
+(iii) requirements for opaque, child-resistant packaging for edible cannabis products, which must be designed or constructed to be significantly difficult for children under five years of age to open and not difficult for adults to use properly as defined by 16 C.F.R.
+1700.20 (1995).

 (14) Regulations on advertising, marketing, and signage including but not limited to: